jeremy0x/hashnode-backup/cldj7elxi000209l687kggjgq.md

-# Ready, Set, Code!
-I Created a Comprehensive HTML Boilerplate for Optimal SEO Performance
+# Comprehensive HTML Boilerplate for Optimal SEO Performance

 Are you tired of starting from scratch every time you need to create a new website?
 Look no further!
 I present to you my comprehensive HTML boilerplate that will help you get up and running in no time!